Our Labs

 The Information Security Group develops some pratical RFID-tools for its research purposes, for pointing out weaknesses in practical solutions, or just for fun.
 Below are some examples of such tools.

 Biometric passports aka ePassport possess a microchip that embeds personal data on the owner and can be remotely read at a distance of 10 cm with a common reader.
 Standard Doc9303 issued by the International Civil Aviation Organization (ICAO) includes the use of cryptographic means to prevent unauthorized remote access to this information.
-The GSI has been working on the ePassport some several years.
-It first worked on the Belgian passport in collaboration with the UCL's crypto group (see this abstract), and more recently Jean-François Houzard and Olivier Roger, two Master students implemented a Python API (pyPassport) that allows everyone to read his/her passport.
-They also provided a GUI (ePassport Viewer) based on this API.
-More….
+The GSI developped an API "pypassport" that allows everyone to read his passport, and the GUI "ePassport Viewer" that provides a friendly interface to the API.
+The tool allows everyone to check whether his passport resists to the attacks known in the literature.